 Every Thanksgiving feast needs the perfect pairing of libations.
 Choose from award-winning reds, whites, and sparking wines from Silver Coast Winery.
 Looking to toast the holiday with a cocktail?
 Shake up a Bridgtini, a popular recipe in the Old Bridge Historical Society’s cookbook, which combines vodka, cranberry juice, peach schnapps, and a dash of bubbly for a festive toast to the holiday season.

 Enjoy your peachy beverage with another recipe from the Old Bridge Historical Society’s cookbook and try your hand at a Cranberry Apple Casserole, a delicious seasonal dessert that pairs perfectly with the Calabash Moscato from Silver Coast Winery.
 Make sure to check the hours for both Silver Coast before heading to pick up libations as hours are likely to change the week of Thanksgiving!

 If you’d rather ditch the pots and pans, NC’s Brunswick Islands offers delicious options for a delectable takeout Thanksgiving meal so that you can spend less time in the kitchen and more time making memories with your family!
-The Boundary House, Ports of Call, Causeway Gourmet, Jinks Creek, The Purple Onion Cafe, Calabash Deli, Chance's Steak and Sea, and Shagger Jacks all either serve, offer to-go or have catering options for a fabulous Thanksgiving meal without the fuss (check back for updates to this list).
+Traditionally, The Boundary House, Ports of Call, Jinks Creek, The Oyster Rock, Salt64, The Purple Onion Cafe, Calabash Deli, Chance's Steak and Sea, and Shagger Jacks all either serve, offer to-go, or have catering options for a fabulous Thanksgiving meal without the fuss (check back for updates to this list).
 There are plenty of options for traditional Thanksgiving fixings of green bean amandine and buttered whole kernel corn, as well as additional options like tangy shrimp skewers and crab dip you can find only in the Brunswick Islands.
 Anything you get is sure to fill your heart and your stomach over the joyous holiday weekend.